Business recovery planning

 Early stage

-Activities in the early stage include:
+Activities in the early stage of recovery include:

 • working with professional advisers (e.g. accountant, business mentors to design financial recovery and approach banking or other financial support to maintain cash flow whilst recovering)